 To enlarge this Infographic, simply click on or tap the image to open a new page, then click on or tap again to zoom in.

-Hall of Fame Catchers
+Hall of Fame Catchers - The Complete List

 Inducted into the Baseball Hall of Fame, Cooperstown, NY

 - Roger Bresnahan: Washington Senators, 1897; Chicago Orphans, 1900; Baltimore Orioles, 1901 - 1902; New York Giants, 1902 - 1908; St. Louis Cardinals, 1909 - 1912; Chicago Cubs, 1913 - 1915.
-One of the few Catchers who was so fast that he was used as the leadoff man.
-Bresnahan was the first popular Catcher in the MLB to regularly wear Leg Guards.
+One of the few catchers who was so fast that he was used as the leadoff man.
+Bresnahan was the first popular catcher in the MLB to regularly wear Leg Guards.

 - Gary Carter: Montreal Expos, 1974 - 1984, 1992; New York Mets, 1985 - 1989; San Francisco Giants, 1990; Los Angeles Dodgers, 1991.
-An 11-time All Star, three time Gold Glove winner and a World Series champion with the Mets in 1986.
+An 11 time All Star, three time Gold Glove winner and a World Series champion with the New York Mets in 1986.
 Carter had a reputation for making clutch hits in important games.

 - Mickey Cochrane: Philadelphia Athletics, 1925 - 1933; Detroit Tigers, 1934 - 1937.
 Cochrane was an all around athlete and a spectacular hitter, with a career batting average of .320.
 He won three World Series, his last in 1935 as both player and manager of the Tigers.

 - Buck Ewing: Troy Trojans, 1880 - 1882; New York Gothams/Giants, 1883 - 1889; New York Giants, 1890 - 1892; Cleveland Spiders, 1893 - 1894; Cincinnati Reds, 1895 - 1897.
-Ewing was the best Catcher of his age, way back before Catchers wore any protective gear.
+Ewing was the best catcher of his age, way back before catchers wore any protective gear.
 He had an outstanding throwing arm, and was such a fast runner that he ended his professional career with 354 stolen bases.

 - Rick Ferrell: St. Louis Browns, 1929 - 1933, 1941 - 1943; Boston Red Sox, 1933 - 1937; Washington Senators, 1937 - 1941, 1944 - 1945, 1947.
-One of the top Catchers in the American League during his era, Ferrell was an 8-time all star with a career .281 average.
-He caught 4 starting pitchers who were Knuckleballers while with the Senators.
+One of the top catchers in the American League during his era, Ferrell was an 8 time all star with a career .281 average.
+He caught 4 starting pitchers who were knuckleballers while with the Senators.

 - Josh Gibson: Homestead Grays, 1930 - 1931, 1937 - 1939, 1942 - 1946; Pittsburgh Crawfords, 1932 - 1936; Dragones de Ciudad Trujillo, 1937; Azules de Veracruz, 1940 - 1941.
-Arguably the most famous player in Negro Leagues history and one of the best power hitters of all-time.
-Because he was such a great hitter, many people overlook the fact that Gibson was a Catcher - and a good one at that, known to have had a very powerful arm.
+Arguably the most famous player in Negro Leagues history and one of the best power hitters of all time.
+Because he was such a great hitter, many people tend to overlook the fact that Gibson was a catcher - and a good one at that, known to have had a very powerful arm.

 - Gabby Hartnett: Chicago Cubs, 1922 - 1940; New York Giants, 1941.
 The NL MVP in 1935, Hartnett was a solid hitter but was arguably best known for his defensive excellence.
-He had the highest fielding average for Catchers in 100 or more games over 7 seasons.
-Fun fact: he once gained notoriety during a Cubs game for getting his picture taken while signing an autograph for Al Capone.
+He had the highest fielding average for catchers in 100 or more games over 7 seasons.
+Fun fact: he once gained notoriety during a Cubs game for getting his picture taken while signing an autograph for notorious mobster Al Capone.

 - Ernie Lombardi: Brooklyn Robins, 1931; Cincinnati Reds, 1932 - 1941; Boston Braves, 1942; New York Giants, 1943 - 1947.
 Lombardi was very slow - yet such a good hitter that he ended his career with a .306 average.
-He played on 8 all star teams, was the 1938 NL MVP, and won the World Series in 1940 with the Reds.
+He played on 8 all star teams, was the 1938 NL MVP, and won the World Series in 1940 with the Cincinnati Reds.

 - Biz Mackey: St. Louis Giants, 1920; Indianapolis ABCs, 1920 - 1922; Hilldale Giants, 1923 - 1931; Philadelphia Stars, 1933 - 1935, 1937; Newark Eagles, 1939 - 1947.
-The premier Catcher of the Negro Leagues during the 1920's, Mackey was an all around athlete who could play any position.
+The premier catcher of the Negro Leagues during the 1920's, Mackey was an all around athlete who could play any position.
 He was known as a leader on the field and was strong both defensively and offensively, with a lifetime batting average of .328.

 - Mike Piazza: Los Angeles Dodgers, 1992 - 1998; Florida Marlins, 1998; New York Mets, 1998 - 2005; San Diego Padres, 2006; Oakland Athletics, 2007.
 Piazza was excellent offensively, hitting over 400 home runs and owning a career batting average of .308.
-He was the NL Rookie of the Year in 1993, and was on 12 NL all star teams.
+He was the NL Rookie of the Year while with the Dodgers in 1993, and he was on 12 NL all star teams.

 - Ivan Rodriguez: Texas Rangers, 1991 - 2002, 2009; Florida Marlins, 2003; Detroit Tigers, 2004 - 2008; New York Yankees, 2008; Houston Astros, 2009; Washington Nationals, 2010 - 2011.
-Rodriguez was an outstanding Catcher both offensively and defensively.
+Rodriguez was an outstanding catcher both offensively and defensively.
 He holds the record for most games caught at 2,427 games and he earned 13 Gold Glove awards.
-He has the most hits of any Catcher in major league history, was selected to 14 all star teams, and won the AL MVP award in 1999.
+He has the most hits of any catcher in major league history (2,844), was selected to 14 all star teams, and won the AL MVP award in 1999.

 - Louis Santop: Philadelphia Giants, 1911; New York Lincoln Giants, 1912, 1914 - 1916; Brooklyn Royal Giants, 1917 - 1918, 1919; Hilldale Daisies, 1918, 1919 - 1926.
-A lifetime .330 hitter, Santop was a powerful batter and a tough out.
+A lifetime .330 hitter, Santop was a powerful batter and a tough out while playing in the Negro Leagues.
 He also had an incredibly strong arm.
-One story even has him throwing a baseball from home plate over the centerfield wall, just for show, during pre-game warmups.
+One story even has him throwing a baseball from home plate over the centerfield wall, just for show, during pre game warmups.

 - Ray Schalk: Chicago White Sox, 1912 - 1928; New York Giants, 1929.
-Schalk was arguably the best defensive Catcher of the early 20th century.
+Schalk was arguably the best defensive catcher of the early 20th century.
 Though he was a member of the 1919 "Black Sox" team that threw the World Series, he was absolved of any wrongdoing.
-Interestingly, Schalk is also known as the first professional Catcher to regularly back up throws to first base.
+Interestingly, Schalk is also known as the first professional catcher to regularly back up throws to first base.